theol0403/7842B-Journal/_posts/programming/20-6-1-introduction.md

 time", or "aggressively minimize error until the sensors say you are at your destination"?
 I believe it is the former.

+## Requirements

 Is there a way to achieve the benefits of odometry (more complex and versatile algorithms) without being overreliant on sensors?
-This is my objective for the season.

-## Requirements

 I need to develop a motion algorithm that matches the following criteria: